Karol Bagh: History

 In the 1920s, the villages of Madhoganj, Jaisingh Pura, Raja ka Bazaar, and others were evacuated to build Connaught Place and nearby areas.
 The villagers were relocated once to the west of Karol Bagh, then to a second rocky area populated by trees and bushes.

 Karol Bagh was primarily populated with Muslims until the mass exodus to Pakistan at the time of the Partition of India in 1947, which also resulted in an influx of refugees from West Punjab and Sindh, many of whom were traders.
 There is a sizable Marathi-speaking population, a Tamil-speaking population, and a large Bengali community, most of whom are employed in jewellery manufacturing.
 Karol Bagh hosts one of the oldest Durga Puja in the city.

 There were incidents at Karol Bagh during the 1984 anti-Sikh riots, including burning of shops.
 Karol Bagh was the target of a terrorist bomb blast in Ghaffar Market in October 2008.

+Demographics

+Karol Bagh has a population of 505,242, with 268,283 being males and 236,958 being females.